Walking and Mapping

 About the Author

-Karen O’Rourke is a multimedia and communications artist whose work has been exhibited in Europe, the United States, and South America.
+Karen O’Rourke is an artist and Professor of Digital Art at Jean Monnet University Saint-Etienne, France.
+Her work has been exhibited in Europe, the United States, and South America.

 —Kristine Stiles, France Family Professor of Art, Art History & Visual Studies, Duke University